(edited to reflect updated information)

 Our Caring Committee will also be at the ready to deliver needed supplies to members who are ill or cannot leave the house.
 They can contact by phone, deliver food, prayer shawls, flowers, shop for prescriptions, help with calls to doctors, etc. However, they are under strict guidelines not to have person-to-person contact (even if they have not been diagnosed with COVID-19) and will only leave packages at the door.
 Email email@example.com to connect with them.

-In the meantime, we encourage everyone to follow the guidelines of the CDC to protect themselves and their families:
+In the meantime, we encourage everyone to follow the guidelines from the CDC and Massachusetts Department of Health to protect themselves and their families:

 - Avoid touching your face, particularly eyes, nose, and mouth, with unwashed hands.